WindexIM/badappleweb/README.md

 # BadAppleWeb
-Host your very own Bad Apple.
+Host your very own Bad Apple online.
 This was made in like 7 minutes out of boredom.
 This is literally useless but if you want it then;

 ## Deployment Method #1
 Literally just fork the repo and deploy it to GitHub Pages